Danyc0/Society-voting-bot/README.md

 * DISCORD TOKEN -> The Discord token for the bot you created (available on your bot page in the developer portal).
 * COMMITTEE_CHANNEL_ID -> The Discord channel ID for the committee channel, this is where you setup new posts, get the members list and see results.
 This should be a channel only available to committee members.
 * VOTING_CHANNEL_ID -> The Discord channel ID for the voting channel, this is where elections are started by committee members.
 This should be a channel only available to members.
+* COMMITTEE_ROLE_ID -> The role ID for committee members (who are the only people who can start/end voting)

 * UNION_URL -> The URL of the Students Union/Guild of Students members page (make sure it's listed by group).
 * UNION_COOKIE -> Your Students Union/Guild of Students session cookie so the bot has permission to view your members list (You can extract this from your web browser after signing in to the Students Union/Guild of Students website.
 You must be a committee member).